rpechayr/old-www/about.md

 I attended  [Ecole Polytechnique](http://www.polytechnique.edu/) in France from 2004 to 2007 and then graduated from the [London School of Economics and Political Science](http://www.lse.ac.uk/home.aspx) in 2008.

-My other occupations include drumming, kiteboarding, skiing and taking photos.
+When I am not at work, like everyone I love speding time with my family.
+I also like drumming, kiteboarding, skiing and taking photos.